 ABSTRACT: As a highly important functional group that is widely used throughout the whole chemical industry and crucial to all living organisms, it is difficult to directly incorporate benzene into other molecules in synthesis due to the chemical inertness rendered by benzene’s highly symmetrical aromatic structure.
 Here we show a facile and clean photochemical approach to directly transform benzene into the more versatile and less toxic toluene using methanol as a renewable material and gallium nitride as a powerful yet robust catalyst.
 In addition, we also demonstrated that by using the gallium nitride nanowire catalyst, toluene can be directly synthesized from methane and methanol.

 Since the first illustration of its highly symmetric structure in 18651, the benzene ring, also known as the phenyl functional group, has been widely adapted into various important products including polyesters2, nylons3, pharmaceuticals4, etc., of which over 35 million metric tons are produced annually worldwide5.
 In addition, the phenyl group is crucial to all living organisms, as three out of twenty amino acids contain phenyl groups.
 Benzene is one of the most readily accessible sources used to synthesize phenyl-containing compounds; for example, it can be found abundantly in crude oil6 and biomass7.
 However, benzene is inert to common chemical transformations8 unless subjected to harsh conditions, e.g., highly pressurized oxygen plus flammable gas under 250 oC (cumene process)9.
-On the other hand, as one of the closest benzene derivatives, toluene undergoes chemical transformations much easier10 thanks to the addition of the methyl on the benzene ring.
-Therefore, toluene serves as a much more common precursor towards the synthesis of various phenyl-containing products11.
-In addition, the toxicity level drops dramatically from benzene, which is highly carcinogenic, to toluene12.
+On the other hand, as one of the closest benzene derivatives, toluene undergoes chemical transformations much easier10 thanks to the introduction of methyl into the benzene ring and thus serves as a much more common precursor towards the synthesis of various phenyl-containing products11.
+In addition, the toxicity level of toluene drops dramatically from the highly carcinogenic benzene12.
 It is thus highly desirable to enable a direct benzene to toluene conversion under ambient conditions that uses sustainable and benign materials.
-Although preceding works have been seen in literature13-15, those are mostly heat-driven reactions that require harsh temperatures (>200 0C).
-In addition, due to the elevated temperatures, these reactions usually suffer from poor selectivity and give a mixture of different products (toluene, n-\m-\p-xylene, mesitylene, etc.).
-Recently, we have shown that by using an easily accessible light source, a well-engineered gallium nitride nanowire (GaN NW) can catalyze the direct photochemical conversion of methanol-to-ethanol via a methyl carbene intermediate16.
-We therefore envision that the carbene intermediate can be highly useful in the methylation of the phenyl C-H bond, enabling a direct, simple conversion of benzene to toluene.
-Herein, we would like to report a GaN NW-catalyzed photochemical methylation of benzene to toluene using methanol (Figure 1).
+Although preceding works have been reported in literature13-15, those are mostly heat-driven reactions that require high temperature (>200 0C).
+In addition, due to the elevated temperature, these reactions usually suffer from poor selectivity and give a mixture of different products (toluene, n-\m-\p-xylene, mesitylene, etc.).
+Recently, we have shown that by using an easily accessible light source, a well-engineered gallium nitride (GaN) nanowire (NW) can catalyze a direct photochemical conversion of methanol-to-ethanol via a methyl carbene intermediate16.
+It is possible to envision that the carbene intermediate can be useful in the methylation of the phenyl C-H bond, enabling a direct, simple conversion of benzene to toluene.
+Herein, we report a GaN NW-catalyzed photochemical methylation of benzene to toluene using methanol (Figure 1).